 by Gabe Beita Kiser

-The 2020 Mustang boasts a look that tends to polarize opinions, real enthusiasts obsess over it while some frown on the throwback to yesteryear styling.
+The new Ford Mustang boasts a look that tends to polarize opinions; real enthusiasts obsess over it while some frown on the throwback to yesteryear styling.
 All-LED lighting in the front and rear includes signature headlights, turn signals, daytime running lamps, and available fog lamps.
 The sequential rear LED taillights on the back, and dual bright exhaust outlets with rolled polished tips barely manage to divert the eyes from the classic black trunk feature.
 The elongated hood boasts shark-like lines and vents that hint at the power beneath it, and body-color mirrors round off the sleek look of the vehicle overall.
 Prowling around on standard 17-inch wheels in the base configuration, and 18s for the Premium trim, a wide range of wheels can be optioned in various styles from 17 to 20 inches.
+While convertible variants are available (which we review separately), the coupe retains its iconic two-door styling.

 Thinking back to the original, Lee Iacocca designed the first Mustang to be only 180 inches long, asserting that it should weigh less than 2,500 pounds - making it a pony car rather than a muscle car.
 The modern offerings haven't really been able to stick to those specifications, with the 2020 Mustang weighing in at 3,542 lbs for either of the two available coupes.
 At 75.4 inches in width, and 188.5 inches in length, the most modern iteration is much larger than what the original designers had in mind.
 With dimensions generally on par with the Chevrolet Camaro, the Mustang isn't quite as large as genuine muscle car rivals like the Dodge Challenger.
 With a shorter wheelbase than most, the 107.1 inches between tires on the Mustang contribute to the limited cabin space and also hint at a nimbler ride.